hibernate/hibernate-validator/hibernate-validator/readme.txt

   This is an alpha release and not feature complete in relation to the latest version of JSR 303.
 The following features are not yet fully implemented:

-  - Group inheritance using interfaces and implicit grouping
+  - Implicit grouping
   - Implementation of the TraversableResolver interface to allow integration with JPA
-  - Polymorphism in graph validation
   - XML configuration

-  You can find more information about the current state of the implementation on the Bean Validation RI Roadmap - http://www.hibernate.org/459.html and there is copy of JSR as of the time of this release available here - http://in.relation.to/service/File/10678
+  You can find more information about the current state of the implementation on the Bean Validation RI Roadmap - http://www.hibernate.org/459.html and there is copy of JSR as of the time of this release available here - http://in.relation.to/service/File/10774

   Documentation
   -------------